 AASM Award Nominations

 The AASM Awards Advisory Panel will accept nominations for AASM awards from Oct.
-24 through Nov.
-27, 2022.
+2 through Nov.
+19, 2023 at 11:59 p.m.
 AASM awards recognize outstanding contributions to the field of sleep medicine.
 The award information, nomination process, application requirements, and Awards Advisory Panel review process are outlined below.
-Award recipients will be recognized during the plenary session at SLEEP 2023 in June.
+Award recipients will be recognized during the plenary session at SLEEP 2024 in June.

 AASM Awards

-The William C. Dement Academic Achievement Award, established in 1994, recognizes members of the sleep field who have displayed exceptional initiative and progress in the areas of sleep academic research.
+The Excellence in Research Award recognizes members of the sleep field who have displayed exceptional initiative and progress in the areas of sleep academic research, dissemination of knowledge, and mentoring of the next generation of physicians and scientists.
 The award’s namesake, William C. Dement, MD, PhD, was one of the nation’s leading sleep researchers.
-His extensive publication of research, work with REM sleep and development of the Multiple Sleep Latency Test has greatly advanced the sleep medicine field.
-The William C. Dement Academic Achievement Award embodies the pursuit of knowledge and an unceasing quest to disseminate truth.
+His extensive publication of research and work with REM sleep has greatly advanced the sleep medicine field.
+The Excellence in Research Award embodies the pursuit of knowledge and an unceasing quest to disseminate truth in the areas of basic, translational, and clinical research.

 Established in 2002, the AASM Award for Excellence in Education is presented to those individuals who have made outstanding contributions in sleep medicine education.
 The award serves to recognize and honor dedicated individuals who have skillfully enhanced the knowledge of professional and/or lay people in the area of sleep and sleep medicine or have made major contributions to the development of training programs or certification processes.